-Metal sticks – these can be extendable (height-adjustable), folding, collapsible, and 3-or 4-footed.
+Metal sticks – these can be extendable (height-adjustable), folding, collapsible, and three- or four-footed.
 They can have moulded or curved handles.

-Elbow crutches – some people find using 2 elbow crutches gives more support than a pair of traditional walking sticks, but crutches may not suit everyone.
+Elbow crutches – some people find using two elbow crutches gives more support than a pair of traditional walking sticks, but crutches may not suit everyone.

 Walking sticks with folding seats – these are larger and heavier than most other walking sticks, so may not be appropriate for everyday use.
-But they might be useful in situations where you want to take lots of breaks, such as for shopping or social events.
+They might be useful for shopping or in social situations where where you want to take lots of breaks.

 Lasercane – these are designed to help people with Parkinson’s who experience freezing.
 The Lasercane projects a red laser beam onto the ground in front of your feet when walking.
 This cues you to step over the light when your feet freeze.

-Some people find a Lasercane very effective, but it can be difficult to see the laser beam in bright environments, such as outdoors on a sunny day or indoors in bright light.
-Also, studies have not proved that these canes provide consistent benefit.
+Some people find a Lasercane very effective, but it can be difficult to see the laser beam in bright environments, such as outdoors on a sunny day.

 When choosing or adjusting your stick, wear your usual footwear.
 If you stand with good upright posture the handle should line up with the bump at the bottom of your wrist bone, with your arm hanging naturally at your side.
 This will mean that your elbow bends slightly when you hold the handle.

 If you don’t have much upper body strength, choose a stick that is light and easy to move forward in time with your stride.
-You may find the heavier 3- or 4-footed sticks are more difficult to move forward and may trip you up.
+You may find the heavier three- or four-footed sticks are more difficult to move forward and may trip you up.
 Choose a handle that is a shape and size that lets you grip it as strongly as you can.

 Walking sticks are tested to a maximum weight, so check that yours is appropriate before buying.